-401-3.11 TEMPORARY STORAGE.
-Silo type storage bins may be used, provided that the characteristics of the mixture are not altered.
-Signs of visible segregation, heat loss, changes from the Job Mix Design, change in the characteristics of asphalt cement, lumpiness, or stiffness of the mixture are causes for rejection.
+401-3.14 TEMPORARY STORAGE OF HMA.
+Silo type storage bins may be used, provided the characteristics of the HMA remain unaltered.

+Signs of visible segregation, heat loss, changes from the JMD, change in the characteristics of asphalt binder, lumpiness, and stiffness of the mixture, are causes for rejection.